sshaw/git-link/README.md

 With a prefix argument prompt for the remote's name.
 Defaults to `"origin"`.

-Works with Dired, Magit, and Tramp too.
+Works with Dired, Magit, VC revisions, and Tramp too.

 ### Settings